SimbaBlock/slppp/slppp-blockdrive.md

 ### Create - Create Blockdrive Transaction Outputs

-This transaction defines the properties, metadata and blockdrive self.
+This transaction defines the properties, metadata and blockdrive itself.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.